Story Therapy: Finding the WHYs behind the WHYs

 Screenwriters are Story Writers first.

-Our primary task is to combine Words and Images that will
+Our mission is to combine Words and Images that will

 bring life and meaning to the Page and Screen.